vaziolabs/nexus/README.md

 # NEXUS Network Suite

 ## Overview
 NEXUS is a simple, secure, scalable DNS-over-QUIC protocol implementation designed for the hypermesh network, providing enhanced security, performance, and scalability features for distributed DNS.
 Beyond DNS, NEXUS is designed to evolve into a comprehensive network protocol replacement leveraging QUIC's capabilities to handle tunneling, IPv6 allocation, and NAT traversal.
+NEXUS now integrates Falcon post-quantum cryptography for certificate operations, providing quantum-resistant security for the entire certificate infrastructure.

 ## Quick Start Guide